sulpub/Software_tipsNtricks/README.md

 5- You have successfully Flashed TWRP in your Xiaomi Pocophone F1.

-##Root Xiaomi Pocophone F1
+## Root Xiaomi Pocophone F1

-1 – Copy the Magisk.zip & Force encryption disabler.zip files on your internal storage or SD card.
+1. Copy the Magisk.zip & Force encryption disabler.zip files on your internal storage or SD card

-2- Restart your Xiaomi Pocophone F1 in Fastboot mode:
+2. Restart your Xiaomi Pocophone F1 in Fastboot mode:

     press & hold  the “Volume Down + Power button” at the same time for about 5 seconds

-3- Install and flash Force encryption disabler:
+3. Install and flash Force encryption disabler:

     Choose “Install” then choose “Force encryption disabler“ Press the return key
     Just press “Reboot” to restart the phone in recovery mode again

-4- Install and flash Magisk:
+4. Install and flash Magisk:

     Choose “Install” then choose “Magisk.zip“
     Press the return key
     Just press “Reboot” to restart the phone in normal mode.

-4 – Now Download & install the apk file “MagiskManager.apk”
+5. Now Download & install the apk file “MagiskManager.apk”

-5- Restart your device.
+6. Restart your device.

-6- Now you have successfully rooted your Xiaomi Pocophone F1.
+Now you have successfully rooted your Xiaomi Pocophone F1.

-##Check Your Root of Xiaomi Pocophone F1
+## Check Your Root of Xiaomi Pocophone F1

 Download Root Checker app that allows you to check in seconds if your device is rooted or not.